A Travel Price Comparison for Families, Couples, and Backpackers Lisbon vs. New Orleans for Food, Nightlife, Music, and Old Town

 Backpackers and budget travelers should spend more time in Lisbon than New Orleans if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Lisbon.

-Lisbon is a vibrant city where you can fill many days.
+Lisbon is a stunning city where you can fill many days.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 Many travelers enjoy the live music and food when visiting the destination of New Orleans.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Lisbon is a picturesque big city where you can fill many days.
+Lisbon is a stunning big city where you can fill many days.
 Exploring the old town is a popular activity.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 New Orleans is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-Lisbon is a picturesque city where you can fill many days.
+Lisbon is a vibrant city where you can fill many days.
 Make sure you visit the old town while you're here.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 It's hard to know how much time to spend in New Orleans.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.